-Follow Up With Grocery and Supermarket Buyers
+Follow Up with Buyers

-Once you get on the shelf.
-Call your buyer to see how things are going.
-Spend your time developing ideas to present effectively in store trade promotions to the buyer during your follow up calls and meetings.
+Once you get on the shelf, follow up some more.
+Call the buyer to see how things are going.
+Spend some time developing ideas for store promotions to pitch during your follow-up calls and meetings.

-Do Monthly In-Store Demos
+Do Monthly Demos

-Clean Up and Keep an Eye on Your Shelf Space
+Keep an Eye on Your Shelf Space

 Start Small and Grow